mishamcfeat/StockMarketAnalysisTool/README.md

 ## Usage
 Instructions and examples of how to use this tool will be added here.

-## Contributing
-Guidelines for contributing to this project will be detailed here.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.